Veeam Kasten Tools

-The k10tools binary has commands that can help with validating if a cluster is setup correctly before installing K10 and for debugging K10's micro services.
+The k10tools binary has commands that can help with validating if a cluster is setup correctly before installing Veeam Kasten and for debugging Veeam Kasten's micro services.
+The latest version of k10tools can be found here.

 Authentication Service

-The k10tools debug auth sub command can be used to debug K10's Authentication service when it is setup with Active Directory or OpenShift based authentication.
+The k10tools debug auth sub command can be used to debug Veeam Kasten's Authentication service when it is setup with Active Directory or OpenShift based authentication.
 Provide -d openshift flag for OpenShift based authentication.
 It verifies connection to the OpenShift OAuth server and the OpenShift Service Account token.
 It also searches for any error events in Service Account.

 ./k10tools debug auth